WELCOME TO A NEW SCHOOL YEAR

 Welcome to all our new and returning teachers!

-After the unusual couple of years year that just passed, I am acutely aware of how critical it is to work creatively to find solutions to logistical problems in consultation with a variety of stakeholders.
-More than ever, I am grateful for the collaboration and cooperation of a supportive board of education, dedicated administrators at the district and building levels and high-quality professionals who teach our children, along with students, parents, the Arts Sponsors, Education Foundation, and AIM Committees in this wonderful community.
-Together we will work on the continued development of arts education.
-It’s good to be back for 2022-2023!
+As I begin my 20th and, most likely, final year in RVC, I reflect upon 44 years in the field of education.
+The feeling of gratitude I have is overwhelming.
+I am thankful for the wonderful professionals with whom I have had the privilege to work, the collaboration and cooperation of a supportive boards of education, dedicated administrators at the district and building levels and high-quality teachers who instruct our children, along with students, parents, the Arts Sponsors, Education Foundation, and AIM Committees in this wonderful community.
+This year, we will work together on the continued development of arts education.
+It’s good to be back for 2023-2024!

 Rockville Centre Schools’ Music Education Program